Multiplicative property of localized Chern characters for 2-periodic complexes: Introduction

+Here is a plan of the paper.
+In Section \ref{proof}, we review a definition of a localized Chern character \eqref{Local:Ch} and prove the multiplicative property (Theorem \ref{Multi:Prop}).
+The key idea of the proof is to construct a deformation \eqref{xi2} of the $2$-periodic complex $E_\bullet$.
+In Section \ref{app}, we prove the functoriality of cosection-localized intersection homomorphisms (Theorem \ref{Cosec:Func}) as an application.

-{\bf Acknowledgments} The author would like to thank Bumsig Kim for suggesting him to think about the property.
-He thank Feng Qu for pointing out the mistake in the construction of the morphism $g$ in the earlier draft and for careful check and advice.
-He also thank Alexander Polishchuk for very kind concern and advice.
+{\bf Acknowledgments} The author would like to thank Bumsig Kim for suggesting the author to think about the problem.
+He thank Feng Qu for pointing out a mistake in the earlier draft and advices.
+He also thank Alexander Polishchuk and the kind referee for helpful advices and comments.